-Course Code Course Name Category L т Р J Credit Year of introduction 23ESB10P MANUFACTURING AND CONSTRUCTION PRACTICES B ESC 1 0 2 0 2 2023
+Course Code Course Name Category L т Ρ J Credit Year of Introduction 23ESB10P MANUFACTURING AND CONSTRUCTION PRACTICES B ESC 1 0 2 0 2 2023

-- This subject is for exposing the students to the various theoretical and practical aspects of manufacturing processes and familiarizing various tools, measuring devices, practices and machines used in the workshop section. - The goal of this course is to introduce the students to the field of Civil Engineering and its importance in the development of the Country.
+- This Manufacturing Practices section of the course is for exposing the students to the various theoretical and practical aspects of manufacturing processes and familiarizing various tools, measuring devices, practices and machines used in the workshop section. - The goal of the Construction Practices section of the course is to introduce the students to the field of Civil Engineering and its importance in the development of the Country.
 The course is designed to have lecture sessions on an introduction to the various fields of Civil Engineering and different aspects of construction.
-The workshop session will provide hands-on experience in certain construction-related activities including surveying and levelling.
+The workshop sessions will provide hands-on experience in certain construction-related activities including surveying and levelling.

 CO1 Explain the basic manufacturing, metal joining and machining processes.
 Understand CO2 Demonstrate general safety precautions in different mechanical workshop trades.
 Understand CO3 Prepare simple models using fitting, carpentry, sheet metal, welding and 3D printing techniques.
-Prepare simple models using fitting, carpentry, sheet metal, welding Apply CO4 Identify the tools and equipment used in fitting, carpentry, sheet metal, Apply welding and various machine tools.
-CO5 Explain the various disciplines of Civil Engineering and its relevance in the development of the nation.
+Apply CO4 Identify the tools and equipment used in fitting, carpentry, sheet metal, welding and various machine tools.
+Apply CO5 Explain the various disciplines of Civil Engineering and its relevance in the development of the nation.
 Understand CO6 Explain the different structural elements of a building and the building rules and regulations.
 Understand C07 Apply engineering principles and tools to set-out a plan, estimate the area and profile of plots, and construct masonry walls.
 Apply CO8 Examine the quality of different building blocks.
-Apply CO9 Make use of plumbing tools to install fixtures like tap, T-Joint, elbow, bend etc. Apply
+Apply CO9 Make use of plumbing tools to install fixtures like tap, T-Joint, elbow, bend etc. Apply chiseling, marking and sawing.